mapol-chem/qed-ci/README.md

 # Utilizes the psi4numpy helper_CI machinery to do QED-CI up to QED-FCI.

+- Note: An working installation of the [psi4 quantum chemistry package](https://psicode.org/psi4manual/master/build_obtaining.html) is needed to interface with this implementation.

 Within the src/ directory:

 - helper_cqed_rhf.py provides restricted hartree fock for the Pauli-Fierz Hamiltonian in the coherent state basis